aliireza/packetmill/README.md

 The experiments are located at `experiments/`.
 The folder has a `Makefile` and `README.md` that can be used to run the experiments.

-**Note: Before running the experiments you need to prepare your testbed according to our following guidelines.**
+**Note: Before running the experiments, you need to prepare your testbed according to the following guidelines.**

 ## Testbed